edgeandnode/amp-docs/src/content/docs/References/operational-modes.md

 ---
-title: Amp Operational Modes & Deployment
+title: Operational Modes & Deployment Patterns
-description: Learn how to run Amp in single-node or distributed mode and choose the right deployment pattern for your environment.
+description: Learn how about Amp's different operational modes and choose the right deployment pattern for your environment.
-slug: how-to/operational modes
+slug: references/operationalmodes
-category: how-to-guide
+category: reference
 ---

 This page is a technical reference for Amp's operational modes, components, and deployment patterns.
 It’s intended for engineers designing, deploying, or operating Amp in development and production environments.